-When to use Active voice and Passive Voice?
+When to use Active voice and use Passive Voice?

 It is essential to know when you should employ either.
 They form a considerable part of our diction.
 Both written and spoken language utilize the grammatical voice.
 Active voice sentences sound quite clear and help convey a message effectively.

-The Passive voice, on the other hand, seems very confusing in some cases.
-We recommend that you don’t use the Passive voice because you want to sound fancy.
-It can give a wrong impression to the person listening depending on the situation.
+On the other hand, the Passive voice could be clearer in some cases.
+We recommend not using the Passive voice because you want to sound fancy.
+Depending on the situation, it can give a wrong impression to the person listening.

 An Active voice helps you to state clear facts and convey messages easily.
 A Passive voice is helpful when you need to be vague.
 Passive voice can sometimes seem weaker in comparison.